In this guide

 Each ISP has its own way of categorising and filtering content.
 You can find a detailed breakdown of blocked content for the four biggest ISPs on the Wikipedia page for web blocking.
 The Open Rights Group maintains the Blocked.org.uk web tool which can be used to check if a site is filtered by ISPs.

 In addition to the above content ISPs also block child abuse and piracy sites.
 The Internet Watch Foundation (IWF) monitors for child abuse online and maintains a block list, while file sharing sites such as The Pirate Bay are blocked by court orders, along with proxy services designed to bypass the filters.
 Unlike other categories these sites cannot be accessed by opting out of the filter.

 Web filter controversies

 The use of web filters in the UK has been extremely controversial.
-There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to clamp down on political dissent.
-And while the filters can be disabled right now, there’s no rule that says this capability can't be withdrawn in the future.
+There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to, for example, clamp down on political dissent.
+And while the filters can be disabled right now there’s no rule that says this capability can't be withdrawn in the future.

 Beyond the worrying Big Brother overtones of such filtering, one of the biggest issues is overblocking - the unintentional restriction of legitimate content.

 The categories are broad and perfectly innocent sites can get caught in the net.
-This can easily affect gaming and dating services, but is especially problematic for sites dealing with issues such as eating disorders, sexual health and education and domestic violence.
+This can easily affect gaming and dating services, but is especially problematic for sites dealing with issues such as eating disorders, sexual and mental health and domestic violence.
 Vulnerable people can be left without access to important help and guidance.

 If you choose to enable your ISP web filter it’s important to consider the impact on your family.
 Take the time to examine the options and, when possible, configure the filters to block unsuitable content without being overly strict.
 Even then, the filters are far from perfect so you may have to frequently login to the filter controls and manually block or unblock sites.